ramzibou0735/aerial-autonomy-stack/README.md

 ValueError: generator already executing

 - Implement ardupilot/mavros interface (check if 4.6.2 is still the latest stable release)
-- Remove part 3 development and include it to part 2 simulation
 - Make sure that for all maps, all vehicles, a simple autonomous takeoff + loiter + landing example works with up to 3 vehicles
 - Update deployment to latest JetPack